kenstir/hemlock-sendmsg/README.md

 Sending a Push Notification
 ---------------------------
-POST to /send with parameters:
+POST /send with parameters:
+* `body`     - the body text of the notification
 * `title`    - the title of the notification
-* `body`  - the body text of the notification
 * `token`    - the FCM registration token
 * `type`     - the push notification type, controls the app screen that launches when you tap the notification; {fines, general, holds, pmc, checkouts}
+* `username` - the username the patron uses to login; will be used in the future to select the correct account on devices with multiple accounts
-* `debug` - if not empty and not "0", log the call to stdout
+* `debug`    - optional; if not empty and not "0", log the call to stdout

 For example:
 ```bash